 Frequently Asked Questions

-Click on any of questions below to find out more about our services.
+Click on any of the questions below to find out more about the most common eye surgery questions.

 You will have a consultation with Prof. William Power who will make sure your eyes are healthy and discuss your suitability for surgery and any risks with you.
 You will have a number of tests such as prescription testing, corneal topography, pachymetry, testing for dry eye and wavefront analysis by our ophthalmic technician.